 To improve your digestive health, it is important to follow an easy to digest, anti-inflammatory diet, identify and address underlying issues, use targeted supplements, and implement other healing strategies.
 While these strategies are not FDA approved to prevent, mitigate, treat or cure gastroparesis they can help support the body and many have seen good results with them.

 1. Liquid Nutrition

 Initially, a liquid diet may be necessary for people with severe gastroparesis.
 Consuming liquid nutrition for is great for stimulating the digestive process, increasing nutrient absorption, and improving gut health.
 Liquid nutrition does not require as much energy to digest, so your body can focus on healing and repair.

-A great way to use liquid nutrition is with Gut Healing Protein.
-It provides high-quality hypoallergenic protein powder that contains essential amino acids and powerful antioxidants to support gut function and improve detoxification.
+A great way to use liquid nutrition is with high-quality hypoallergenic protein powder that contains essential amino acids and powerful antioxidants to support gut function and improve detoxification.
 You can make protein shakes using this powder along with coconut milk.

 Doing a bone broth fast can help to heal the gut and take stress off the digestive system.
 Additionally, intermittent fasting is a good starting point for anyone with gastroparesis.
 This means going for longer periods of time, such as 12-14 hours, without eating.